 Derivatives also come with inherent dangers, so much so that leading investor Warren Buffett has called them ‘financial weapons of mass destruction’.
 The key disadvantages are:

-- Whilst leverage gives the potential for large profit, it can also mean the potential for equally large loss.
+- Whilst leverage offers the potential for large profits, it can also mean the potential for equally large losses.

 - Derivatives require a great deal of understanding and accuracy.
-If not used properly, they can create systematic risk for the company using them.
+If not used properly, they can create systematic risk for the company and individuals using them.

 - Some OTC derivatives aren’t as well regulated as others.
 This exposes one side to risk if the other defaults.